Understanding Exotic Emeraid

 - Emeraid scientifically addresses the nutritional needs of each species.

 - Emeraid has been developed to address a specific nutritional strategy and save the lives of debilitated animals.

 - Emeraid also provides a high level of nutritional flexibility for the veterinary healthcare team.
 Each nutrient-dense, high energy Emeraid formulation can be prepared at various levels of concentration, as determined by the needs of the patient.

 - Each formulation can also be mixed with other Emeraid products or other appropriate foods.

 - Cutting-edge science combined with the art of veterinary medicine results in the best possible patient outcomes.

-The Emeraid System for Exotic Critical Care is divided into three main categories: Emeraid Carnivore, Emeraid Herbivore and Emeraid Omnivore, which may be fed alone or in combination to meet the needs of your individual species or patient.
+The Emeraid System for Exotic Critical Care addresses three main nutritional strategies with Emeraid Intensive Care (IC) Carnivore, Emeraid IC Omnivore, and Emeraid Herbivore Nutritional Solutions, which consists of Emeraid IC Herbivore and Emeraid Sustain Herbivore.
+These products may be fed alone or in combination to meet the needs of your individual species or patient.
 Consult our Basic Use Guide.